DTJF/libpruio/src/doc/_1_features.md

   GpioUdt::setValue() or PwmMod::setValue() ).

 Pinmuxing at run-time requires administrator privileges.
-To run your libpruio application with user privileges, make sure that digital lines are in the required state (configuration) before executing the code.
+To run your
+\Proj application with user privileges, make sure that digital lines are in the required state (configuration) before executing the code.